(1975 – 1977) Porsche 911 Turbo 3.0 (930) – Ultimate Guide

 The Turbo gets a boost gauge in dash for first time, housed in the tachometer unit.
 16-inch Fuchs alloy wheels became standard as did the centre console.
 Thicker 20mm anti-roll bars were fitted (up from 18mm).
-The synchromesh on first and second gear was revised and the differential assembly was strengthened.
-A Hydrovac brake servo was installed on left-hand drive 930s to allow easier depression of the brake pedal.
+For eagle eyed observers, the engine number was changed from 930/50 to 930/52.
+The North-American cars engine number changed from 930/51 to 930/53.

 1978 Model Year – The 3.0 Becomes the 3.3

 For the 1978 model year, a new 300 bhp 3.3-litre model (930/60) with intercooler and 917 derived brakes was launched.
 Visually, the ‘Tea-tray’ rear spoiler (with upturned side fences) replaces ‘Whaletail’.

 Production Numbers and VIN Ranges